Upcoming Art Workshops, Shows, & Lectures

 September, Labor Day Weekend: Lopez

 Island Studio Tour.
-Get to Lopez, find a Studio Tour map
+Location to be announced; find a Studio Tour map

 at one of the many stores in the village, and have a grand time visiting

 around the island.
-This is one of the most popular events on the island.
-Lopez Island, Washington.
+If you arrive Friday evening, you can preview art at Lopez Center, and narrow down the studios that you would like to visit.
+This is one of the most popular events on Lopez Island, Washington.

 Write to Linda at